juancarlucci/energy-grid/README.md

 In the Ecosystem: Managed by the courier line (WebSocket link) from the publishing house (server.cjs) to HQ, then to branch couriers (useSubscription).

-Your App: In App.tsx, GRID_SUBSCRIPTION listens for updates:
+In App.tsx, GRID_SUBSCRIPTION listens for updates:

 const GRID_SUBSCRIPTION = gql`  subscription OnGridUpdate {
     gridUpdate {